Suzanne's answers to your frequently asked questions. If you still have questions after reading this information, please send them to

-Question 1: How much do full blood or purebred small White Galloways cost?
+Question 1: How much do registered purebred small White Galloways cost?

-Being smaller, traditional Galloway cattle are more expensive than standard-sized cattle in most instances.
-Our purebred and full blood cattle are all registered as miniature Galloways.
-White Galloways are rare, generally difficult to find for sale, and therefore, can be costly to purchase.
+Answer 1: Being smaller, miniature Galloway cattle are more expensive than standard-sized cattle in most instances.
+Gold Creek purebred cattle are all registered as Miniature Galloways.
+White Galloways are rare, usually difficult to find for sale, and therefore, can be costly to purchase.
 Different breeders pride themselves on different things.
-Therefore, they breed their cattle for different purposes and charge accordingly for their cattle.
-Drought, bushfires, and floods all have an impact on the capacity of breeders to meet demand; this all impacts prices.
-This is basic supply and demand.
+Therefore, each breeder breeds their cattle for different purposes and charges accordingly for their cattle.

-To put it bluntly, you will probably find that the smaller the cattle, the bigger the price tag.
-You will also find tht the easier an animals is to handle the more expensive they become.
+To put it bluntly, you will find that the smaller the cattle, the bigger the price tag.
+You will also find that the easier the cattle are to handle, the more expensive they become.
 It is the same with miniature horses, goats, and miniature pigs.
+However, miniature cattle are not tiny like miniature horses, goats or pigs.
+They are still large, solid animals weighing from 300 - 500 kgs.

-Our prices are not governed solely by size.
-Our cattle must be sweet-natured, hardy, and ready to reproduce; not the steers, of course!
-When we say quiet, we mean happy to be handle in the paddock, by complete strangers.
+Gold Creek cattle prices are not governed solely by size.
+The cattle must be sweet-natured, hardy, and ready to reproduce.
+The steers won't be reproducing, of course!
+When Suzanne says quiet, she means happy to be handled in the paddock by complete strangers.

-Expect to pay more for proven cows, cows in calf and cows with calves at foot (and more again for cows in calf and with a calf at foot).
-Proven cows are worth their weight gold - no sleepless nights worrying about them calving for the first time!
+Proven Cows: Expect to pay more for proven cows, cows in calf and cows with calves at foot (think of $7500 as a starting point).
+Expect to pay more again for cows in calf and with a calf at foot).
+Proven cows are worth their weight in gold - no sleepless nights worrying about them calving for the first time!
 Also, well-trained, docile cattle usually cost more than untrained, wary little grass eaters.
+Again, paying that little bit more is worth every dollar when you factor in the benefits of being able to enjoy quiet, well-bred, easy-to-handle cattle from day one.

-If you want to purchase our extra small and extremely docile Animal Assisted Therapy (AAT) cattle, we will negotiate an individual price with the buyer, according to their circumstances.
+If you want to purchase Gold Creek's extra small and extremely docile Animal Assisted Therapy (AAT) cattle, Suzanne will negotiate an individual price with the buyer, according to their circumstances.
+At Gold Creek, we understand that financial strain and special needs often come hand in hand.
 These AAT cattle are even quieter than the show cattle most other Galloway breeders take into the show ring.
 They have to be this quiet to do the work they do.
 It has taken many years of careful breeding and training to get these cattle ready for AAT work.

-The smaller traditional Galloway bulls are a whole other ball game, if you will pardon the pun.
+Bulls: The smaller traditional Galloway bulls are a whole other ball game, if you will pardon the pun.
 Again, it depends on age, size, colour, temperament, and conformation.
 Expect to pay whatever the asking price the breeder has set.
 You can always negotiate like crazy and hope for the best.
+If Gold Creek has kept a bull calf for breeding, you can count on him being something very special (and probably very expensive).

-We always sell pets in pairs because cattle are herd animals.
-Your pets will be on their own in the paddocks for more hours of the day than you will be with them - they need a friend.
+*Gold Creek always sells cattle in pairs because cattle are herd animals.
+Even your pet cattle will be on their own in the paddocks for more hours of the day than you will be with them - they need a friend.
+Prey animals feel vulnerable and exposed in a paddock on their own (apart from being lonely).

 Price is always dependent on the age, breed quality, colour, breeding performance (proven breeders are more expensive) and show performance of cattle being sold, so there will always be variations.

 The bottom line on prices: Unless you are talking to a breeder about a particular animal, at a particular time, in a particular set of circumstances, it is hard to say what price may be agreed upon by the parties involved.
 It is a matter between you and the breeder.
-And as with most things in life, you get what you pay for.
-Except in the occasional instance where you are very lucky (getting really good cattle for very little money) or extremely unlucky (paying too much for poor quality cattle).
+And as with most things in life, you get what you pay for, except in the occasional instance.
+Once in a while you are very lucky (getting really good cattle for very little money) or extremely unlucky (paying too much for poor quality cattle).

 TRANSPORT: Please factor in the cost of transporting cattle - unless you have a horse float.
 We can arrange transport for you (approx $3.20 or more a kilometre one way) with a trusted and well-qualified transporter (using a horse float).
-The hire of a cattle truck for larger numbers will be different.
+The hire of a cattle truck for larger numbers will be different but can work out less expensive per animal depending on the number of cattle being moved.

 Question 2: Can you explain the difference between full-blooded, purebred, and crossbred (graded) Galloway cattle?